pantonante/3dRegistration/Experimenter/README.md

     - needs to take two point clouds by specifying `-p` and `-q`
     - needs to generate a supported json report
 - `additional_flags`: set some flags common to every experiment (e.g., select the closed form solution)
-- `report_flag`: the flag needed to specify the json output from the algorithm
 - `output`: path to the output report (the extension selects the format)
 - `dataset_variable`:  represents the x-axis in the graphs
 - `ptCloud_diameter`: the diameter of the reference point cloud (pt.
 Cloud Q); it is useful to compute the translation error as percentage of the diameter